 Then, blogbooker generates its PDF using the RGB colorspace, which is standard for viewing on a computer screen, but for book printing it needs to be converted to the CMYK colorspace.

 Here’s how I made these transformations on the PDF I got from blogbooker.
-The following instructions assume that the PDF from blogbooker is named blogbooker.pdf and create a blogbooker-cmyk.pdf that is ready for upload to bookbaby.com:
+The following instructions assume that the PDF from blogbooker is named blogbooker.pdf and will transform it into a bookbaby-cmyk.pdf that is ready for upload to bookbaby.com:

 # Center blogbooker output on a 9.25" x 12.25" page, # converting images to CMYK # (9.25" x 72 points per inch = 666) # (12.25" x 72 points per inch = 882)